-Remember when it was easy to post photos of your adorable baby, or messy toddler on Facebook?
 Remember how you could publicly bemoan sleepless nights, and kids pooping in the bathtub?
 How your fridge was full of magnets and fingerpaintings that were impossible to tell what they depicted?
 You could talk to your friends during playgroups, and get support during those naughty tantrums?
 Remember how you could Instagram just about any part of the chaos and it was still cute?

 It’s not that easy anymore.